cespjnu/ec404/README.md

 + Making Data Meaningful (Part I and II): https://www.unece.org/stats/documents/writing/
 + Alan Agresti: "Statistics: The Art and Science of Learning from Data"
-+ [Optional] Alan Agresti: "Statistical Methods for the Social Sciences"
++ Alan Agresti: "Statistical Methods for the Social Sciences"

 ### For R programming